Nerve Monitoring Program

 Surgery on the thyroid gland requires special attention and expertise because of the close proximity of the thyroid to the recurrent laryngeal nerves (nerves that power the vocal cords).
 The vocal cords rest within the larynx in the neck and move as we speak, swallow, and breathe.
 If the nerves that innervate these structures are damaged during thyroid surgery, the patient’s ability to speak, swallow, and breathe can be significantly affected.

-This complication, recurrent laryngeal nerve injury, occurs in up to 5-10 percent of thyroid surgeries nationally.
+This complication, recurrent laryngeal nerve injury, occurs in up to 5 to 10 percent of thyroid surgeries nationally.
 Injury can occur on one side (when surgery is performed on one side of the thyroid) or on both sides (if the entire thyroid is removed).
-This can lead to vocal cord paralysis, a very significant complication of thyroid surgery. (see diagram below).
+This can lead to vocal cord paralysis, a very significant complication of thyroid surgery.

 If the nerve is injured on only one side, patients typically experience a reduction in the power of their voices, often resulting in a breathy voice, which sometimes sounds like a whisper.
 They may also experience swallowing problems, termed “dysphagia.”
 Patients with dysphagia can cough when they drink and sometimes when they eat solid food.
 Since a functioning vocal cord also serves to protect the airway, coughing can also occur when saliva mistakenly travels into the airway, even when the patient is not eating.

-Division physicians established the neural monitoring program in 1998 and recently performed its 3,000th successful case.
-They share their expertise through global health initiatives around the world, including bringing this monitoring technology to Africa, China, Russia, and India.
+Our physicians established this program in 1998 and have since performed more than 3,500 successful cases.
+We share our expertise through global health initiatives around the world, including bringing this monitoring technology to Africa, China, Russia, and India.

 Make An Appointment Today!

 or Use Our Simple Online Form to Give Us Feedback

 We welcome your comments and feedback.
 Please include contact information if you'd like a response.